 d.
 Call Rates are subject to change at any time.

 e.
-Any remaining minutes purchased as part of a subscription package will roll-over at the end of each month.
+Any remaining minutes purchased as part of a subscription package will roll-over at the end of each month for a maximum of two months.
 Users may purchase top-up minutes through their account dashboard.
 These minutes will roll-over indefinitely until they are used up.

 f.
 If an account relies on top-up minutes only without any monthly susbscription payments, it is classed as a Pay As You Go account.
 There may be a setup fee associated with this type of account.
 Pay As You Go accounts which have been inactive (no top-ups during this period) for more than 90 days may be cancelled without notice.

 g.
 If at any point a subscription payment is missed and the account becomes past due then any accrued minutes from that subscription package will be lost.
 If a user subsequently makes a payment, the account will restart but the accrued minutes will not be kept.

 4. Live calls and the Prison Voicemail App:

 a.
 The Prison Voicemail app can be downloaded on iOS and Android from the appropriate app store.
 It features enhanced functionality enabling family members to listen to old messages and leave new messages without dialling the Prison Voicemail number.
 Please be aware that the app operates over data connections, therefore data charges may apply.

 b.
 Some users with the Prison Voicemail app may have an additional feature available – live calls – which is available in certain establishments.
 This feature enables the prisoner to speak in real-time with the voicemail user if the user is available.
 The user can indicate their availability by selecting the appropriate option on the app.